-TEMPORARY PROVISION. (a) Provides that this temporary provision applies with respect to the constitutional amendment proposed by the 85th Legislature, Regular Session, 2017, authorizing the legislature to require a court to provide notice to the attorney general of a challenge to the constitutionality of a state statute, and authorizing the legislature to prescribe a waiting period, not to exceed 45 days, before the court may enter a judgment holding the statute unconstitutional.
+TEMPORARY PROVISION. (a) Provides that this temporary provision applies to the constitutional amendment proposed by the 85th Legislature, Regular Session, 2017, authorizes the legislature to require a court to provide notice to the attorney general of a challenge to the constitutionality of a state statute, and authorizes the legislature to prescribe a waiting period, not to exceed 45 days, before the court may enter a judgment holding the statute unconstitutional.

-- (b) Provides that Section 402.010 (Legal Challenges to Constitutionality of State Statutes), Government Code, as added by Chapter 808 (H.B.
-2425), Acts of the 82nd Legislature, Regular Session, 2011, and amended by Chapter 1162 (S.B.
+(b) Provides that Section 402.010 (Legal Challenges to Constitutionality of State Statutes), as added by Chapter 808 (H.B.
+2425), 82nd Legislature, Regular Session, 2011, and amended by Chapter 1162 (S.B.
 392) and Chapter 1276 (H.B.
-1435), Acts of the 83rd Legislature, Regular Session, 2013, is validated and effective on approval of the constitutional amendment described by Subsection (a) of this temporary provision and applies only to a petition, motion, or other pleading filed on or after January 1, 2018. - (c) Provides that this temporary provision expires January 2, 2018.
+1435), 83rd Legislature, Regular Session, 2013, is validated and effective on approval of the constitutional amendment described by Subsection (a) of this temporary provision and applies only to a petition, motion, or other pleading filed on or after January 1, 2018.

+(c) Provides that this temporary provision expires January 2, 2018.

 SECTION 3.
-Requires that the proposed constitutional amendment be submitted to the voters at an election to be held November 7, 2017.
-Sets forth the required language of the ballot.
+Requires that this proposed constitutional amendment be submitted to the voters at an election to be held on November 7, 2017.
+Sets forth the required language for the ballot.